-The Siege of Life: Legal Violence and the Collapse of Human Dignity
+The Siege of Life: Legal Violence and Human Dignity

 José Manuel Fernández Outeiral